dwjoyce/pythonbook/chapters/Drawing Turtles.rst

     >>> math.pi
     3.141592653589793

 Using the name ``math.pi`` is not calling a function, it is referring to a floating point (i.e. fractional) variable inside the ``math`` module, therefore we do not need to use parentheses.
 Although we refer to ``math.pi`` as a :term:`variable`, we do not expect it change in value.
-We call this type of value a *constant*.
+We call this type of value a :term:`constant`.

 Stick your head out of the shell
 --------------------------------